1. Skip to content

 Christian Streich not being on the sidelines will take getting used to.
 The Freiburg coach of 12 years departed at the end of last season, leaving the league without one of its most iconic figures.
 Former Freiburg captain Julian Schuster is the new man in charge.
 There are also new coaches at Bochum (Peter Zeidler) and Union Berlin (Bo Svensson).

 There will also be no Marco Reus or Mats Hummels this season, after the two Bundesliga legends departed at the end of last season.
-Eric-Maxim Choupo-Moting has also moved on, as has the exciting Xavi Simons who returns to PSG.
-Sebastian Rode, Makoto Hasebe, Patrick Herrmann and Tony Jantschke all hung up their boots.
+Eric-Maxim Choupo-Moting has also moved on, Sebastian Rode, Makoto Hasebe, Patrick Herrmann and Tony Jantschke all hung up their boots.
+The exciting Xavi Simons had looked to be set to return PSG but has agreed to remain at RB Leipzig for a second season on loan.

 After 15 years in the Bundesliga, Marco Reus has moved on, signing with the LA Galaxy of Major League SoccerImage: Bernd Thissen/dpa/picture alliance